There are now 3 possible online modes for units:

 - Students are able to (1) have an understanding of panoramic and lateral cephalometric image formation; (2) demonstrate ability to interpret panoramic and cephalometric images; (3) discuss the advantages, disadvantages and limitations of complex imaging modalities in the diagnosis and management of sleep disordered breathing; (4) discuss the advantages, disadvantages and limitations of other clinical assessments and measurements in the diagnosis and management of sleep disordered breathing; (5) evaluate patient history and clinical information derived from examinations and clinical studies; (6) synthesise history and clinical information to formulate a treatment plan as part of a multidisciplinary team; and (7) demonstrate ability to present cases to peers and medical specialists.

 - Indicative assessments in this unit are as follows: (1) online quizzes and assignments and (2) case presentations.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

-- Winthrop Professor Marc Tennant, Mr Christopher Pantin and Professor Peter Eastwood
+- Winthrop Professor Marc Tennant and Mr Christopher Pantin

 - Unit rules